 The PCMH Act was created by Senate Bill 84, which was passed by the 2013 Montana Legislature.
 The law requires the insurance commissioner to rely on a council of stakeholders in creating standards for the program, qualifying health care providers and insurers to participate, and promoting the program.
 The volunteer council consists of representatives of primary care providers, health plans, Medicaid, public health, and consumer advocates.

-For questions about the Montana Patient-Centered Medical Home Initiative contact Amanda Roccabruna Eby at firstname.lastname@example.org
+For questions about the Montana Patient-Centered Medical Home Program contact Amanda Roccabruna Eby at firstname.lastname@example.org

 The PCMH Stakeholder Council